b-manisha/Interviews/Interviews/Entyre Care/README.md

 ## 🧠 Overview

-This project was developed as part of a case study interview for a marketing strategy role.
-The task included analyzing multi-channel marketing data, evaluating performance, identifying inefficiencies, and proposing a revised budget for June 2025.
+This project was developed as part of a case study interview for a Senior Marketing Data Analyst role.
+The task included analyzing multi-channel marketing data, evaluating performance, identifying inefficiencies and proposing a revised budget for June 2025.

 ---